Out and about

 Tip #10: Let's go fly a kite

 On a nice windy day, why not liven up a walk through the park or along the beach by taking a kite with you?
 You can make a really simple kite together using some household materials such as bin bags and bamboo barbeque skewers.
-You can find instructions here.
 Flying a kite takes a bit of practice at first and the kids will have to run really fast!
 How high can they get their kite to go?
-You can download a PDF with more details about this here.
-And you can find more fab resources at the Learning Through Landscapes website.

 Out on an adventure